Fly the Colors… The Patriotic Display of the Flag on Six American Holidays

 The Ridgefield Rotary Club and the Marine Corps League invite Ridgefield Residents to join your neighbors in displaying the U.S. flag on 6 major holidays each year.
 Proceeds from Fly the Colors will be used to benefit area veterans and their families.
 We will purchase, display, pick up, store and maintain the flags.
 The flags will remain the property of the Ridgefield Rotary Club.

 – Fly the Colors is an annual, subscription-based service.
 The first year cost is $50.
 Thereafter, it is $25 per year.
+We are also offering a multi year option for your convenience this year.

 – A renewal notice will be sent each Spring unless we are notified in writing of your withdrawal from the program.